CptS 422: Software Engineering Principles II

 Instructor: Haipeng Cai

 Software engineering is a subject that concerns the holistic process of software development, distilling the common principles for constructing and maintaining quality software products independent of particular programming languages used.
-The core of this subject is characteristics of a lifecycle model that covers different phases of software development process, including requirement analysis, software design, implementation, testing, evolution and maintenance.
-This course will mainly focus on software testing (verification and validation) after the software is implemented.
+The core of this subject is characteristics of a lifecycle model and associated methodologies, techniques, and tools that cover different phases of the software development process, including requirement analysis, software design, implementation, testing, evolution and maintenance.
+This course will mainly focus on software testing (verification and validation) after the software is implemented, covering topics on dependable software systems; software verification and validation, testing; CASE environments; software management and evolution.

 Course Content Overview

-The core content is the fundamentals of software testing, concerning the methodology for performing testing at different levels (e.g., unit testing, integration testing) and for different objectives (e.g., performance testing, stress testing).
+The core content is the fundamentals of software testing, concerning the methodology for performing testing at different levels (e.g., unit testing, integration testing) and for different objectives (e.g., functional correctness, security).
 Students will learn to apply different testing techniques (e.g., boundary-value analysis, decision tables), and to evaluate the results of the tests as well as the quality of the tests.

 More specifically, the content will cover the following topics: